cloud4rpi/docs/docs/managePackets.md

 ## Purchase Extra Packets

 If you need a higher throughput, you can purchase extra packets.
 These packets are used only when you have no free packets left.
-For prices, refer to the [Purchase](https://stage.cloud4rpi.io/packets/purchase) page.
+To view prices, refer to the [Purchase](https://stage.cloud4rpi.io/packets/purchase) page.

 ## Packet Spending Rate